Lipošćak affair: Aftermath

 At 5 p.m. on 23 November (the day when most newspapers reported the arrest of Lipošćak on suspicion of plotting the coup), the central committee of the National Council met in Zagreb to discuss the request of the Dalmatian government on quick unification with Serbia.
-The affair provided Pribičević with a pretext to demand urgent unification with Serbia for security reasons.
-Pribičević delivered introductory remarks referencing chaotic situation in the country as the reason necessitating fast unification.
+The affair provided Pribićević with a pretext to demand urgent unification with Serbia for security reasons.
+Pribićević delivered introductory remarks referencing chaotic situation in the country as the reason necessitating fast unification.
 The debate continued until the morning of the next day.
 It included references to the alleged coup plot and claims that it was evidence of continued desire of Charles I of Austria to rule the South Slavs.
 A seven-man committee was appointed to draft conclusions of the National Council for its evening meeting.
 The draft specified appointment of a 28-strong delegation to be sent to Belgrade with instructions to ask the Prince Regent for establishment of a unified state.
 The conclusions were adopted by an overwhelming majority in the night of 24/25 November, and the delegation was instructed to depart to Belgrade three days later.
 The delegation ignored the instructions to request a federation when it addressed the Prince Regent on 1 December.
 The Prince Regent accepted the unification offer on behalf of Peter I of Serbia, and the Kingdom of Serbs, Croats and Slovenes was established without any agreement on the conditions of the union.

 In late November, Lipošćak asked for a trial against himself apparently convinced of his innocence.
 There was no trial: Valenteković was released in early December on Pavelić's proposal.
 The government of Croatia-Slavonia discussed the Lipošćak affair on 13 December and decided, prompted by the National Council commissioner for the interior, Srđan Budisavljević, it was not competent to decide on his release from custody since the matter was military one.
 The commissioner for defence of the National Council, Mate Drinković retired Lipošćak on 1 January 1919.
 A total of 134 officers formerly serving the Austro-Hungarian Army were retired that day.
 They included twenty general officers and nine Lieutenant field marshals.
 Days later, the Military Tribunal in Zagreb cleared Lipošćak and Valenteković of charges of treason finding no actions to prosecute and Lipošćak was released.
 He was kept under surveillance until his death in 1924.